CodethinkLabs/mt3620-m4-samples/SPI_SDCard_RTApp_MT3620_BareMetal/README.md

 This application demonstrates the MT3620 M4 core SPI peripheral.
 It uses a wrapper on-top of the SPI drivers to read from an SD card (`SD.h/c`).

+Note that you should set the number of blocks to be written / read in main.c by altering the `#define NUM_BLOCKS_WRITE ...` line.

 # How to build the application

 See the top level [README](../README.md) for details.